Paul Revere's midnight ride

 Paul Revere's midnight ride was an alert given to minutemen in the Province of Massachusetts Bay by local Patriots on the night of April 18, 1775, warning them of the approach of British Army troops prior to the battles of Lexington and Concord.
-In the preceding weeks, Patriots in the region learned of a planned crackdown on the Massachusetts Provincial Congress, then based in Concord, by the British occupational authorities in the colony.
+In the preceding weeks, Patriots in the region learned of a planned crackdown on the Massachusetts Provincial Congress, then based in Concord, by the British authorities in the colony.

 Sons of Liberty members Paul Revere and William Dawes prepared the alert, which began when Robert Newman, the sexton of Boston's Old North Church, used a lantern signal to warn colonists in Charlestown of the British Army's advance by way of the Charles River.
 Revere and Dawes then rode to meet John Hancock and Samuel Adams in Lexington, 10 mi away, alerting up to 40 other Patriot riders along the way.
 Revere and Dawes then headed towards Concord with Samuel Prescott.

 The trio were intercepted by a British Army patrol in Lincoln.
 Prescott and Dawes escaped but Revere was returned to Lexington by the patrol and freed after questioning.
 By giving the minutemen advance warning of the British Army's actions, the ride played a crucial role in the Patriot victory in the subsequent battles at Lexington and Concord.
 The ride has been commemorated in a range of cultural depictions, most notably Henry Wadsworth Longfellow's 1861 poem, "Paul Revere's Ride", which has shaped popular memory of the event, despite its factual inaccuracies.

 Background

-When British Army activity on April 7, 1775, suggested the possibility of troop movements, Joseph Warren sent Paul Revere to warn the Massachusetts Provincial Congress, then sitting in Concord, the site of one of the larger caches of Patriot military supplies.
+When British Army activity on April 7, 1775 suggested the possibility of troop movements, Joseph Warren sent Paul Revere to warn the Massachusetts Provincial Congress, then sitting in Concord, the site of one of the larger caches of Patriot military supplies.
 After receiving the warning, Concord residents began moving the military supplies away from the town.

 On April 14, General Thomas Gage, Commander-in-Chief, North America and colonial governor of Massachusetts, received instructions (dispatched on January 27) from the Earl of Dartmouth, Secretary of State for the Colonies, to disarm the rebels, who were known to have hidden weapons in Concord among other locations, and to imprison the rebellion's leaders, especially Samuel Adams and John Hancock.
 Dartmouth gave Gage considerable discretion in his commands.
 Gage issued orders to Lieutenant Colonel Francis Smith to proceed from Boston "with utmost expedition and secrecy to Concord, where you will seize and destroy... all Military stores....
 But you will take care that the soldiers do not plunder the inhabitants or hurt private property."
 Gage did not issue written orders for the arrest of rebel leaders, as he feared doing so might spark an uprising.